The strong environmental dependence of black hole scaling relations: Data and Methods

 As already stated, the location of a galaxy within a dark matter halo plays a key role in its evolution.
 As a complement to our previous measures, which did not take this into account, we will also calculate whether a galaxy is a central or satellite.
 For galaxies within \citet{crook_groups}, we will assume that the most luminous galaxy (\Ks\ band) in each group is the central galaxy.
 While this definition makes no link to the location of a galaxy, it is a common way to divide between centrals and satellites.
 A key reason for this is the difficulty of measuring the true center of the group of galaxies from their member positions alone.
 While this may be trivial for a galaxy cluster with a thousand members, it is essentially meaningless for a group of 3 members.
 Nonetheless, this definition is reasonable, because it picks out the known BCGs of Coma, Abell 3565, Abell 1367, Abell 2162 and Abell 2666.
 However, NGC1399, which is commonly thought to be the central galaxy in the Fornax cluster, is actually fainter (\Ks\ = 6.4) than a galaxy near the edge of the cluster (NGC1316; \Ks\ = 5.9).
 Similarly, M87 (\Ks\ = 5.9) is dynamically at the center of the Virgo cluster, but M49 (\Ks\ = 5.5), a galaxy at the center of an infalling subgroup, is actually the brighter galaxy.
 For consistency with groups which do not have well measured centers, we do not change these.
 Thus, it is important to remember that our definition of a central is based on luminosity alone.

 For galaxies which are not members of groups, the determination of their central/satellite status is more difficult.
 While the temptation is to claim that all non-grouped galaxies are centrals, this is clearly not the case.
 We will assume that a galaxy is a central if it is the brightest \Ks\ galaxy within a given radius and velocity range.
 One option for the radius to use would be to scale by the virial radius of a typical halo hosting a galaxy of the given magnitude.
 However, while the virial radius of a typical low mass galaxy is on the order of a few hundred kpcs, a galaxy cluster may be 2 \Mpc.
-So, a galaxy may appear to be a central even while being embedded in a massive cluster with a much more luminous BCG. \citet{geha_stellar} have shown that low mass galaxies have non-zero passive fractions until they are more than 1.5 \Mpc\ from a nearby massive galaxy.
+So, a galaxy may appear to be a central even while being embedded in a massive cluster with a much more luminous BCG.

+\citet{geha_stellar} have examined the environments of low mass galaxies (10$^7$-10$^9$\Mdot) and found that the fraction of quenched galaxies, defined as having no apparent H$\alpha$ emission and strong 4000$\AA$ breaks, is extremely small ($<$ 0.06$\%$) when the distance to the nearest massive galaxy is more than 1.5 \Mpc.
+In contrast, the fraction is $\sim$ 1-2 $\%$ at a distance of 1 \Mpc\ and $\sim$ 10-15 $\%$ at 0.5 \Mpc.
 This suggests that a reasonable value for the radius would be 1.5 \Mpc.
 For the velocity difference we are motivated by the 350 \kms\ velocity difference used in the creation of the group catalog.
 Therefore, we call all non-grouped galaxies which have a more luminous \Ks\ band galaxy less than 1.5 Mpc and $\pm$ 350 km/s away a satellite galaxy.
 This adds an additional 6 satellites from the population of 23 non-grouped galaxies.

+The median 4th nearest neighbour distance of galaxies in the 2MRS is 4.83 Mpc, whereas the sample of galaxies with BH measurements have a median 4th nearest neighbour distance indicative of slightly denser environments (4.53 Mpc).
+Similarly, the satellite fraction of 42$\%$ (29/69), is higher than the $\sim$ 30 $\%$ found in large scale surveys \citep{zehavi2005occupation,zheng2007occupation}.
+Thus, the average environment of galaxies with black hole measurements may be slightly denser than the typical galaxy.
+However, the satellite fraction is expected to be a strong function of stellar mass and colour, where low mass ($<$ 10$^9$ \Msun) red galaxies have satellite fractions of $\sim$ 60 $\%$ \citep{yang2008occupation}.